 - No moving parts, shade rings or motorised tracking

-The Resource Centre contains a wide range of application and technical information – covering DNI calculation, tilt correction, performance validation, and much more.
+The Resource Centre contains a wide range of application and technical information for the SPN1 – covering DNI calculation, tilt correction, performance validation, and much more.
 Visit the SPN1 Resource Centre.

 Direct and Diffuse Radiation

-The SPN1 Sunshine Pyranometer uses an array of seven miniature thermopile sensors and a computer-generated shading pattern to measure the direct and diffuse components of incident solar radiation.
-The SPN1 Pyranometer computes direct radiation by subtracting the diffuse from the global (total) radiation.
+The pyranometer uses an array of seven miniature thermopile sensors and a computer-generated shading pattern to measure the direct and diffuse components of incident solar radiation.
+It computes direct radiation by subtracting the diffuse from the global (total) radiation.